 - The negligent acts or omissions on the part of the provider were the cause of the injury to the patient.

 Proving these points will almost always require the qualified testimony of a medical professional.
-Our experienced attorneys have established relationships with reputable doctors and other medical providers who are able to objectively examine your case and provide the testimony the court most often requires to show medical malpractice.At Mevorah Law Offices LLC, we handle all personal injury cases on a contingency fee basis.
+Our experienced attorneys have established relationships with reputable doctors and other medical providers who are able to objectively examine your case and provide the testimony the court most often requires to show medical malpractice.At Mevorah & Giglio Law Offices, we handle all personal injury cases on a contingency fee basis.
 This means if we take your case, there are no attorney fees unless we win compensation for your injuries.
 If you or a loved one was injured at the hands of a medical practitioner or institution, contact our attorneys today at 630-932-9100630-932-9100 for a free consultation.
-We have five convenient locations to serve you including Bloomingdale, St. Charles, Lombard, Naperville and Chicago or if you are unable to travel due to your injury, we will come to you.
+We have 4 convenient locations to serve you including Bloomingdale, Lombard, Naperville and Chicago or if you are unable to travel due to your injury, we will come to you.